Alba Mineral Resources (LON:ALBA) Stock Price Down 5% – Time to Sell?

-The company has a current ratio of 0.75, a quick ratio of 3.70 and a debt-to-equity ratio of 0.05.
-The business has a 50 day simple moving average of GBX 0.02 and a two-hundred day simple moving average of GBX 0.02.
+The stock has a fifty day simple moving average of GBX 0.02 and a 200-day simple moving average of GBX 0.02.
+The company has a quick ratio of 3.70, a current ratio of 0.75 and a debt-to-equity ratio of 0.05.

 To this end, it has a diversified portfolio of unique gold assets in the UK including: